December 18, 2014

 4. Add beef and cook until brown on all sides, stirring occasionally.

 5. Add chopped tomatoes, tomato sauce, 1 teaspoon salt, and 1/2 teaspoon pepper.
-Add water to cover all ingredients by about an inch, mix well.
-Bring to a boil on high heat, lower the heat, cover and cook over medium heat for about 45 minutes or until tender.
+Add water to cover all ingredients by about an inch, and mix well.
+Bring to a boil on high heat, lower the heat, cover, and cook over medium heat for about 45 minutes or until tender.

-6. Add the sauteed pumpkins, potato, and carrots to the stew.
+6. Add the sauteed pumpkins, potatoes, and carrots to the stew.
 Add a little bit of water if necessary.
 Cover and cook for another 30 minutes over low heat.
 Add in the plums, lemon juice, and sugar.
-Stir well, taste and adjust the seasoning, simmer for another 10-15 minutes.
+Stir well, taste and adjust the seasoning, and simmer for another 10-15 minutes.

 Serve hot with rice, mast o khiar, and sabzi khordan.